x632/runnersApp/README.md

 # runnersApp
 This project stems from the YouTube course Running app by Philipp Lackner.
+Big thanks to him, especially for the foreground service and notification system which were lacking in my other run trackers.

 Additions and changes that I have made: